The Outer Worlds 2: Rookie’s Reward Location Guide – How to Get & Level the Scaling Weapon to Max

 • Accuracy bonuses

-Trait selection: Choose character traits that benefit pistol usage.
+Trait selection: Choose character traits that benefit SMG usage.
 Our traits tier list details optimal selections.

 Companion Combinations